How do I create custom plastic parts?

 4. Build a Prototype

-5. Make a Mold
+5. How to make a Mold

 7. Finish Up